EndPointCorp/end-point-blog/2021/10/kubernetes.md

 ## Connecting to the containers in the pods

 Kubernetes allows us to connect to the containers running inside pods.
 This is pretty easy to do with `kubectl`.
-All we need to know the name of the pod and the container that we want to connect to.
-If the pod is running only one container (like our NGINX one does), then we don't need the container name.
+All we need to know is the name of the pod and the container that we want to connect to.
+If the pod is running only one container (like our NGINX one does) then we don't need the container name.
 We can find out the names of our pods with:

 ```
 $ kubectl get pods